sustainjane98/spectre/README.md

 ### Create an Events Page

-In Ghost Admin, create a new page titled “Termine” (slug `termine`), add your content, then select the `Termine` template in the page settings sidebar.
-The page will display the five most recent events below the main content.
+Create a page in the editor, name it (e.g., “Termine” with slug `termine`), and fill in the content.
+Then select the `Termine` template in the page settings sidebar.
+The page will now display the five most recent events below its main content.

 ### Add a New Event

-Create a new post, include event details in the title (e.g. `31.12.2024: New Year’s Eve Celebration`), and tag it with `#termin`.
-This ensures it appears only on the Events page and archive (`/termine/archiv`), not in the main blog index.
+To add an event, create a new post and include the event details.
+It’s recommended to put the event date in the post title (e.g., `31.12.2024: Silvesterfeier`).
+Tag the post with `#termin` to ensure it appears only on the Events page (and the Events archive at `/termine/archiv`), not in the main blog index.

 ## Press Releases

-### Add a Press Releases Collection to routes.yaml
+### Add the Press Releases Collection to routes.yaml

-Under `collections:` in `routes.yaml`:
+Add the following lines under the `collections:` block in `routes.yaml`:

 ```
 collections: